 Launched in 2005, the Palestinian Faculty Development Program (PFDP) is an initiative that aims to increase capacity within the Palestinian higher education sector and address long-term issues of reform in teaching and learning practices at colleges and universities in the West Bank and Gaza.
-Funded by USAID and the Open Society Institute, the $25.7 million program will encourage the professional development of promising young academics who are teaching in the social sciences and humanities; revitalize and reform teaching in these areas; and promote an institutional culture of teaching and learning to ensure that the PFDP’s impact will continue beyond its seven-year lifespan.
+Funded by USAID and the Open Society Institute, the $25.7 million program will encourage the professional development of promising young academics who are teaching in the social sciences and humanities; revitalize and reform teaching in these areas; and promote an institutional culture of teaching and learning to ensure that the PFDP’s impact will continue beyond its ten-year lifespan.

 Academic development of promising young faculty in selected fields including international relations, social work, public policy and administration, education, and urban planning: